chenxingqiang/secret-learn/doc/modules/linear_model.rst

     distribution and a Logit link.
 The numerical output of the logistic regression, which is the predicted probability, can be used as a classifier by applying a threshold (by default 0.5) to it.
-This is how it is implemented in jax-sklearn, so it expects a categorical target, making the Logistic Regression a classifier.
+This is how it is implemented in secret-learn, so it expects a categorical target, making the Logistic Regression a classifier.

 .. rubric:: Examples